python-trio/trio/docs/source/reference-io.rst

 ``shell=True`` or run on Windows, you probably should read the rest of this section to be aware of potential pitfalls.

-With ``shell=True`` on UNIX, you *must* specify the command as a single string, which will be passed to the shell as if you'd entered it at an interactive prompt.
-That means any argument that might contain spaces, quotes, or other shell metacharacters should be wrapped in :func:`shlex.quote` or something similar.
-The standard :mod:`subprocess` module supports sequences of arguments with ``shell=True`` on UNIX, but their behavior is confusing, so Trio forbids them. (``subprocess.run(["echo $2 is $1", "weird", "this"], shell=True)`` prints ``this is weird``.)
+With ``shell=True`` on UNIX, you must specify the command as a single string, which will be passed to the shell as if you'd entered it at an interactive prompt.
+The advantage of this option is that it lets you use shell features like pipes and redirection without writing code to handle them.
+For example, you can write ``Process("ls | grep some_string", shell=True)``.
+The disadvantage is that you must account for the shell's quoting rules, generally by wrapping in :func:`shlex.quote` any argument that might contain spaces, quotes, or other shell metacharacters.
+If you don't do that, your safe-looking ``f"ls | grep {some_string}"`` might end in disaster when invoked with ``some_string = "foo; rm -rf /"``.

 On Windows, the fundamental API for process spawning (the ``CreateProcess()`` system call) takes a string, not a list, and it's